What Is an AI Consultant?

 Questions this article answers

-What does an AI consultant actually do differently from a developer?
+What does an AI consultant actually do?

 How much does an AI consultant cost?

-What industries benefit from AI consultancy?
+What industries benefit most from AI consultancy?

 Is an AI consultant the same as a data scientist?